For the Centennial of the Speedway three programs were produced with each having a different cover.

 The 2018 program features a red modern day Indy car from the top as air rushes past with “Official Program” also in red.
 Flip the program over and it becomes the Grand Prix program with a blue instead of red car and “Official Program” also in blue.
 A Hot Wheels Camaro festival car was included with each program.
 The price goes up to $16.

 Programs from 2011 through the current (2015-present) year may still be available at the Speedway.
-If one had to choose which program(s) might be tough to find in the future, it might be the 2016 and 2018.
-The 2016 because of all that goes with it along with the Hot Wheels car and 2018 due to the Hot Wheels car.
-The Hot Wheels cars are bound to be played with, lost, sold etc. so finding these programs with the car somewhere near by might be tough 20-30 years from now.
+If one had to choose which program(s) might be tough to find in the future, it might be the 2016 (because of all that goes with it along with the Hot Wheels car) and those programs after 2016 which came with a Hot Wheels car.
+The Hot Wheels cars are bound to be played with, lost, sold etc. so finding these programs with the car somewhere near by might be tough in the future.
 Next would be the three different programs from 2011, especially those issued with the Sports Illustrated as these two will probably end up being separated if they’ve been taken out of the bag.
 Next are the 2012 and 2013 programs with the yearbook with the same idea in mind as the 2011 with the Sports Illustrated.

 * This information is to the best of our knowledge.
 If anyone has more information, please contact: NI500CC@NI500CC.COM or email@example.com